kmohebbizadeh/AML-for-Image-Analysis-Iris-Recognition/README.md

 80% which means 80% of the test set was correctly matched to the person for which the iris belongs.
 This is our best metric for model performance.

-The Reciever Operator Characteristic (ROC) allows us to see whether we are getting false positives or true negatives as our error if this were a binary class.
+The Receiver Operator Characteristic (ROC) allows us to see whether we are getting false positives or true negatives as our error if this were a binary class.
 However, we can use an average of the "one versus the rest" and the "one versus one" method of classification to determine the performance of the model.